bids-standard/bids-specification/src/longitudinal-and-multi-site-studies.md

 ### Option 1: Treat each site/center as a separate dataset

-The simplest way of dealing with multiple sites is to treat data from each site as a separate and independent BIDS dataset with a separate participants.tsv and other metadata files.
+The simplest way of dealing with multiple sites is to treat data from each site as a separate and independent BIDS dataset with a separate subjects.tsv and other metadata files.
 This way you can feed each dataset individually to BIDS Apps and everything should just work.